mushahadur/Task-From-ICT-Layer/README.md

     </div>
 ```

-when hit the Save Student button then id="btnSubmit" pass to data from all input field, then cach the JavaScript function
+when hit the Save Student button then id=`btnSubmit` pass to data from all input field, then cach the JavaScript function

 #### Step 02: